 • the position in question requires the employee to have immediate access to documents or other information located only in the workplace;

-• the telecommuting arrangement will impact service quality or university operations;
+• the flexible work arrangement will impact service quality or university operations;

 • the position can be structured to be performed independently of others with minimal need for support and little face-to-face interaction; and